This article explores what is a service mesh and the benefits it brings to your enterprise.

 What is the service mesh providing today?
 And for tomorrow?

 We also use the native ability of the service mesh to create a basic Mesh Gateway that enables ingress into the mesh.
-This is configured automatically as mesh managed APIs are proxied and deployed by AMPLIFY Central.
-The AMPLIFY Central policy service manages the policy application context in a canonical manner allow this to scale to other gateways and mesh environments in the future.
+This is configured automatically as mesh managed APIs are proxied and deployed.
+The policy service manages the policy application context in a canonical manner allow this to scale to other gateways and mesh environments in the future.

 At the end of the day, a service mesh is a modern way to more efficiently manage your application lifecycle to abstract the growing and dynamically changing set of policies to need to manage them.